-The formation of biofilm is a naturally occurring effect of any liquid that encounters a surface.
+The growth of algae, and the formation of biofilm on surfaces, are the naturally occurring effects of any liquid that remains untreated.

-- blockage of drip irrigation systems due to the formation of slime
+- blockage of drip irrigation systems due to the formation of algae and slime

-- the growth of phytoplankton and algae in tanks and piping systems
+- the continued growth of phytoplankton and algae in stagnant waters

-- the formation and scaling effects of calcium salts (like limestone on UV-lamps)
+- the biofilm formation and subsequent scaling effects of salts (like limestone on UV-lamps)

 The installation of ultrasound transducers at certain strategic locations can remove and prevent bio-fouling.
-The result is a reduction of the total colony forming units (cfu’s)
+The result is the removal of the ‘feeding ground’ and thus a reduction of the total colony forming units (cfu’s).

 This again results in both positive economic and ecological effects by reducing: